otto-de/api-guidelines/api-guidelines/async/semantics/event-structure/rules/must-enable-consumers-to-process-domain-events-in-order.md

 ---
-type: MUST
 id: R200007
 ---

-# enable consumers to process domain events in order
+# MUST enable consumers to process domain events in order

 The sequence of events produced by a unique event source is often important for consumers.
 Consumers must be able to process domain events in the order in which they happened.